llllllllll/false/README.md

-# false #
+# falsec #

-A top level compiler for false targeting C.
+A False compiler for x86_64.

-Use f2c to generate C files from false files to then be compiled with your favorite C compiler.

-The `falsec` script automagically does this.
-This script forwards the arguments along to cc.
+## f2 ##

+`f2` is the actual top-level compiler from false to the target intermediate language.
+By default, `nasm` is used as the intermediate language.

+The options currently are:

+- `nasm`
+- `c`

+Hopefully more will be added for fun.

+## falsec frontend ##

+`falsec` is a python script that turns `f2` into an end to end compiler for false.
+This manages the creation of intermediate files or pipes to produce a final binary through the target route desired.
+It allows for the same targets as `f2`.

+`falsec` also allows for intermediate output, or just passing through the output of `f2`.
+This makes falsec the desired user endpoint.